#CoolAthens

 The Municipality of Athens informs and protects!

-The Municipality of Athens, in collaboration with the Athens Observatory, the Arsht Rock Resilience Center, and 5 other international cities, as well as with the contribution of world-renowned scientists, started last year to "categorize" heat waves!
-Just as there are categories for wind intensity or bad weather, there are now categories for heat waves, the most dangerous extreme weather phenomenon for our health, which we record and evaluate!
+The Municipality of Athens, in collaboration with the National Observatory of Athens, METEO.GR, the Arsht Rock Resilience Center, as well as with the contribution of world-renowned scientists, has "categorized" heat waves!
+Just as there are categories for wind intensity or bad weather, there are now categories for heat waves, the most dangerous extreme weather phenomenon for our health, which are recorded and evaluated!

-The categorization system is based on an algorithm developed specifically for the city of Athens, through the correlation of two decades of historical weather data and mortality data from ELSTAT.
+The categorization system is based on an algorithm developed specifically for the city of Athens, through the correlation of two decades of historical weather data and mortality data from ELSTAT, which takes into account the risk that residents and visitors of Athens may run from extreme heat.
+It is the first city where the algorithm was developed and subsequently a similar one was developed for 5 other Greek cities.

 Actions of the Municipality